grafana/grafana/docs/sources/developers/plugins/_index.md

 These are among the types of plugins you can create:

-- **Panel plugins** - Visualize data and navigating between dashboards.
+- **Panel plugins** - Visualize data and navigate between dashboards.
 - **Data source plugins** - Link to new databases or other sources of data.
 - **App plugins** - Bundle panels and data sources together to create a better user experience.